 Sabby Healthcare Master Fund, Ltd., the selling stockholder, purchased approximately \$5.0 million of securities at the initial public offering price (or 833,332 shares and 416,666 Series A warrants and 416,666 Series B warrants) in a private placement that closed concurrently with our initial public offering.
 The securities that were sold in the concurrent private placement were not registered under the Securities Act.
 We paid the underwriters of our initial public offering as placement agents in the concurrent private placement an aggregate cash fee equal to 7.0% of the gross sales price of the units sold in the concurrent private placement.
 The concurrent private placement was contingent upon, and occurred concurrently with, the closing of our initial public offering.
-We agreed to file a registration statement covering the offer and resale of the securities purchased by the selling stockholder within 45 days after the closing of our initial public offering and have agreed to pay the selling stockholder liquidated damages if such resale registration statement is not declared effective by the Securities and Exchange Commission, or SEC, within 75 days after the closing of our initial public offering if there is an SEC review).
+We agreed to file a registration statement covering the offer and resale of the securities purchased by the selling stockholder within 45 days after the closing of our initial public offering and have agreed to pay the selling stockholder liquidated damages if such resale registration statement is not declared effective by the Securities and Exchange Commission, or SEC, within 75 days after the closing of our initial public offering (or 105 days after the closing of our initial public offering if there is an SEC review).